RyanParsley/rpdc/src/content/note/Tag-Component.md

   - zod
 ---

+I was implementing a feature in this blog and it hit me as a nice case study in how generics can improve readability by enabling inference.
 Let's say you want to create a list of tags for notes.
 The following seems reasonable.
 It works fine because it presumes you only want to consider tags for one type of content.

 ## Naive first draft